Creekside Forest School

 Lead Preschool Teacher (she/her/hers)

 Nicole Upchurch began her path as an educator in 2001 in Idaho.
 She has experience instructing K-6 Spanish, Songwriting/Ukulele and Outdoor Education.
 After moving to Iowa with her family, she found her way into nature-based Early Childhood Education in 2009 while working with Taproot & Prairie Green School.
 She is a graduate of the Iowa Master Naturalist program.
 In addition, Nicole is a singer/songwriter, performing regularly with Awful Purdies and The Feralings.
-She lives in Tiffin with her husband, Benj and their three children Harper, Béla and Waelyn.
-Together they enjoy spending time outdoors with their Australian shepherd, Copper.
+She and her family live in Iowa City.
+Together they enjoy traveling and spending time outdoors with their Australian shepherd dog, Copper.

 Assistant Preschool Teacher (she/her/hers)